-In the event we fail to reimburse provider's charges for covered services, you will not be liable for any sums owed by us.
-Neither the plan nor Medicare will pay for non-covered services except for the following eligible expenses: □ Emergency services ☐ Urgently needed services Out-of-area and routine travel dialysis (must be received in a Medicare Certified Dialysis Facility within the United States) □ Post-stabilization services If you enter into a private contract with a non-network provider, neither the plan nor Medicare will
+In the event we fail to reimburse network provider's charges for covered services, you liable for any sums owed by us.
+Neither the plan nor Medicare will pay for those service the following eligible expenses: ☐ Emergency services □ Urgently needed services Out-of-area and routine travel dialysis (must be received in a Medicare Certified Di- within the United States) alysis Facility □ Post-stabilization services If you enter into a private contract with a provider, neither the plan nor Medicare will paservices. y for those